llm-bible/llm-bible.github.io/_publications/madaan2022text.markdown

 ---
 layout: publication
-title: Text and Patterns For Effective Chain of Thought It Takes Two to Tango
+title: Text And Patterns For Effective Chain Of Thought It Takes Two To Tango
 authors: Aman Madaan, Amir Yazdanbakhsh
 conference: "Arxiv"
 year: 2022